Australian ISIS-linked women barred from returning home under exclusion orders

 Key details reported by multiple sources:

-- Four women and nine children were arrested in Syria, with two charged with crimes against humanity (enslavement and using a slave) and one charged with entering a terrorist zone.
+- Three of the women who returned earlier this month were arrested: two charged with crimes against humanity (enslavement) and one with entering a terrorist zone.

 Points of Difference